Causes may be:

-- Inflammation of the endometrium, the lining of the uterus
+- Changes in the lining of the uterus

-- Polyps, noncancerous growths on the uterus or cervix
+- Noncancerous growths on the uterus or cervix

 - Infection of the uterus or cervix

 - Fibroid tumors in the uterus or vagina

 The doctor will ask about symptoms and health history.
 A physical exam will be done.
 It will include a pelvic exam.